im a lesbian who is tired of seeing no gay women in books. especially sci fi. here is my retaliation

 "And how long have you been here?"

 If the eye could have squinted thoughtfully, it would have then.
 "I don't know.
 That is a question for my wife."
 He paused at the top of the stairs.
 "We are here now."
 He contorted his hand in front of the wall, though if it was the same movement as before, Olivia could not tell.
 The wall slid open like before, and Olivia could guess that they had reached the top of the tower.
 The ceiling swelled like the sky above them, a blue glass dome with the orbs of light hovering in it like suns.
-At the opposite end of the room, a woman stood, facing away from them and appearing to look out the window.
+At the opposite end of the room, a woman stood, facing away from them, towards the window.
 She turned.
 Olivia gasped.
 She noted, feeling faint, that "woman" was not a useful term for what stood before her.
 The figure was clothed, neck to floor, in a dark dress.
 Olivia also noted that what she had classified as "dark" on Earth did not hold up to this place's standards.
 The cloth enveloping the creature was Dark, blacker than night, blacker than the back of your eyelids when you close them in an unlit closet, and then not know if your eyes are truly closed or not.
 The Darkness in front of her made Olivia dizzy.
 The garment contrasted spectacularly against the woman's bleached-white skin, which was perfectly smooth, apart from the eyes covering almost every visible inch of it.

 "Agh.
 Not another one."
 The woman's, or, Olivia supposed, the Queen's, voice was silken and tinged with the same unrecognizable accent as the King's.
 Like his, where she could have spoken from was a mystery.
 The King, now standing beside the Queen, made a huffing sound.
 Olivia couldn't remember him crossing the few paces to her side.

 "What else was I supposed to do?
 Just leave it?"